retropassdev/RetroPass/README.md

 ## Prerequisites

 - Xbox developer account and console configured for Developer Mode
-- RetroArch version **higher** than **v1.10.0.** installed in Developer Mode
+- RetroArch version **v1.10.1.** or **higher** installed in Developer Mode
-  - Currently, that means you will need to build your own RetroArch from the master branch.
-This is needed because RA v1.10.0. doesn't include necessary changes that were merged at a later date.
-As soon as a new official version is available, this step won't be needed.
 - For seamless experience, it is recommended to setup a hotkey for quitting RetroArch.
 When content is started from RetroPass, once user exits RetroArch either with the hotkey or through the menu, it will immediately return to RetroPass.
 - External storage of any type used for setting up content library
 - Additional computer for setting up content library